 It seems improbable, I know, but I think until that night when I saw it again, I had completely forgotten about the Milky Way!
 How sad.
 It’s worth considering that perhaps I’ve been spending way too many of my evenings in the basement on my elliptical trainer and not nearly enough out walking with the sky looking down on my progress, unhurried and refreshingly aimless.
 “Where are you going?” the moon might ask.
 I’d tell her, “Nowhere in particular.”
 The moon might smile and think, “How nice.”

 The vastness of the night sky makes me feel insignificant in the most comforting way.
 I’m lucky to live in a village where there is very little light pollution to keep me from admiring the night sky.
 And yet, I don’t spend much time outside at night just enjoying the experience of night, the experience of being so small, a blonde bump on the earth’s surface.
 From the perspective of the stars, my problems are tiny and short-lived; my life, a breath; my existence, neither here nor there, but just maybe, in a way, everywhere.

 Although I’m not one for resolving to act in any certain way, preferring to remain flexible, I think I’ll make a conscious effort to spend a bit more time under the stars and a little less under the glare of the pot lights recessed in my basement ceiling.
 This effort might just be worth it.
 After all, I’ve got nothing to lose, and the stars and the moon to gain.

+Thanks for joining me tonight!
 Did you like what you read here?
 Consider following my blog so you don’t miss a post.
-Thanks for reading! ~ Lori
+It’s always good to spend time with you. ~ Lori